Lord Baltimore (The Blacklist): Plot

 While continuing his battle with Berlin, Red receives intelligence from a Cameroonian warlord that a person named "Lord Baltimore", an information broker, hired a bounty hunter to kill him.
 Meanwhile, Liz goes through the process of annulling her marriage with Tom, and is unknowingly under surveillance by an unknown party.
 During the investigation into Lord Baltimore, the task force questions Rowan Mills (Krysten Ritter), a supposed victim.
-Further investigation into Mills reveals she is actually Rowan's twin sister, Nora Mills, a covert operative who suffers from an engineered dissociative identity disorder, and is also the actual Lord Baltimore.
+Further investigation into Mills reveals she is actually Rowan's twin sister, Nora Mills, a covert operative who has an engineered dissociative identity disorder, and is also the actual Lord Baltimore.
 Red learns during his brief captivity by a Mossad agent, Samar Navabi (Mozhan Marnò), that Baltimore's intended target is his ex-wife, Naomi Hyland (special guest star Mary-Louise Parker).
 Liz attempts to evacuate Naomi, but her team is ambushed by a kidnapping group led by Mills.
 While Liz successfully captures Mills, Red attempts to rescue Naomi at a designated apartment only to find a locket instead.
 Red later receives a package with a cell phone provided by Berlin, who taunts him that Naomi will be sent to Red "piece by piece", proving this when Red finds a finger in the package.
 Harold Cooper returns to his role as the Task Force's acting director after a visit from Reddington.